PolarExplorers North Pole Half Degree

 Please contact us with further questions here

-All group equipment, ski system, sleeping system, team anorak (yours to keep), guide(s), communication & safety gear.
-Boots available to rent.
+All group equipment, ski system, sleeping system, team anorak (yours to keep), guide(s), communication & safety gear, North Pole certificate, special polar gift.

 Trip cancellation insurance is HIGHLY RECOMMENDED for every PolarExplorers expedition.

 Medical Evacuation insurance with a minimum coverage of $300,000 USD is REQUIRED on every PolarExplorers expedition.

 Ensure that your policy covers your activity, destination and any pre-existing medical conditions (to cover pre-existing medical conditions you may need to purchase your policy within 14 days or less of your initial deposit).